 Some years later at EMI, I had the pleasure of compiling the 3CD set called June Bronhill—The Platinum Collection containing a selection of June’s EMI recordings for release by EMI Australia.

-The Beatles at EMI House in 1963 with George Martin receiving a Silver Disc for their first LP “She Loves Me”.
+The Beatles at EMI House in 1963 with George Martin receiving a Silver Disc for their first LP “Please Please Me”.
 I met them around that time when they came into the building to record an EMI advertising programme called the Friday Spectacular for Radio Luxemburg in that same ‘Conference Room’ where I used to work for the Promotion Department sometimes in the evenings by operating the curtains and lights on the little stage.

 Each of the senior producers had an assistant producer and when in about 1963 I heard that Norrie Paramor’s assistant was leaving I asked the Personnel Manager if I could be interviewed for the job.
 He told me that there was a young man called Bob Barrett working in a junior position for the company who had already had a successful interview to be the next assistant producer as soon as a post in that field became vacant, so he got the job.
 Bob went on to have a good career as a producer specialising in recording brass bands and later opened his own company called Grasmere.
 When Norrie Paramor left EMI in 1968 to go independent it was Tim Rice (at that time a Management Trainee with EMI) who went with him as a junior producer.
 I often wonder how my life might have panned out had I become assistant producer to Norrie Paramor instead of going into the international classical part of EMI, which I later did.